Back Co-intelligenze, quell’alleanza vincente uomo-macchina che orienta i servizi

 Japan

-Japan, ranks third accounting for 16% of patent applications, and is a technology leader, especially in semiconductors, optics and precision machinery.
-The Tokyo-Yokohama cluster is the largest centre for science and technology in the world.
+Japan ranks third accounting for 16% of patent applications, and is a technology leader, especially in semiconductors, optics and precision machinery.
+The Tokyo-Yokohama cluster is the largest center for science and technology in the world.
 Source: WIPO - World Intellectual Property Organization

 South Korea